When

 Contains theatrical smoke and haze, loud sound levels, strobing and high intensity lights.

-Opening with a chthonic rumble, plunge headfirst into a monumental wall of sound at Hindley Street Music Hall.
+Plunge headfirst into a monumental wall of sound at Hindley Street Music Hall.

 As darkness falls, the frayed edges of noise, metal and avant-audiovisual art will coalesce for an evening of ritual and sonic transgression, headlined by the seismic collision of two cult icons of Japanese noise and metal, Boris and Merzbow, in a world premiere Australian exclusive.